mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-skills can take care of both jobs but on larger ships, maintenance staff must be on hand to keep all systems healthy when engineers are otherwise engaged operating the ship’s core technology – manoeuvre and jump drives, power plants and life support systems.
+skills can take care of both jobs but on larger ships, maintenance staff must be on hand to keep all systems healthy when engineers are otherwise engaged operating the ship's core technology – manoeuvre and jump drives, power plants and life support systems.

 Mechanic is the primary skill of maintenance workers